 In addition to listening to books with Madilynn, I also enjoy listening to books on my way to and from my vendor events.
-I typically pick a self-development type book or something completely frivolous and entertaining (my music playlist is equally ecclectic).
+I typically pick a self-development-type book or something completely frivolous and entertaining (my music playlist is equally eclectic).
 Occasionally, I pick a novel or narrative.
 Most recently, I listened to The Hiding Place, by Corrie Ten Boom.
-Corrie was a watchmaker and clock repair specialist, like her father and grandfather and was the first female in this occupation.
-For that reason, I’ve chosen clocks all over Europe and England for my graphics.
+Corrie was a watchmaker and clock repair specialist, like her father and grandfather, and was the first female in this occupation.
+For that reason, I’ve chosen clocks from all over Europe and England for my graphics.

 When we come through a challenge, we are often tempted to think it has everything to do with our talents or abilities.
 In reality, only the grace of God pulls us through.
 He loves and forgives in ways beyond our imagination and comprehension.
 Our own forgiveness is reliant on our willingness to forgive.
 Forgiveness does not mean the offender gets a free pass.
 Forgiveness means releasing the hold of anger or bitterness and giving the offense (and offender) over to God.
 We, human beings, are not capable of changing others.
 Only God has that power.